-indeed, the two prohibitions were presented to the public simultaneously.
-223 Finally, the European Union highlights that, though the legal instruments giving effect to the prohibition differ, they have the same legal implications and the same temporal scope, 224 with the impact primarily being felt by the same operators-namely, Danish vessels and the Danish fishmeal and fish oil sector.
-225
+indeed, the two prohibitions were presented to the public simultaneously.223 Finally, the European Union highlights that, though the legal instruments giving effect to the prohibition differ, they have the same legal implications and the same temporal scope,224 with the impact primarily being felt by the same operators-namely, Danish vessels and the Danish fishmeal and fish oil sector.225

-- 144. The European Union acknowledges that the United Kingdom's fisheries policy generally pursues sustainability objectives.226 Further, based on the legal instruments through which the sandeel fishing prohibition was implemented, as well as the English and Scottish consultation documents, the European Union understands that the objectives of the prohibition are "to increase the biomass of sandeel stocks with the aim of bringing about wider environmental and ecosystem benefits, which include potential benefits to sandeel, seabirds, marine mammals, and other fish species."227 - 145.
-According to the European Union, while the Arbitration Tribunal is not bound by either Party's characterisation of the measure at issue, the starting point for its consideration of the challenged measure should be the manner in which the European Union, as the Complainant, has characterised the measure in its Request for Arbitration and written submissions.
-228 In the view of the European Union, the singular nature of the measure implies that the Arbitration Tribunal should conduct a holistic assessment, bearing in mind that there is a significant overlap in the evidence relied upon in
+- 144. The European Union acknowledges that the United Kingdom's fisheries policy generally pursues sustainability objectives.
+European Union was implemented, as well as the English and Scottish consultation documents, the European Union understands that the objectives of the prohibition are "to increase the biomass of sandeel stocks with the aim of bringing about wider environmental and ecosystem benefits, which include potential benefits to sandeel, seabirds, marine mammals, and other fish species." - 145.
+According to the European Union, while the Arbitration Tribunal is not bound by either Party's characterisation of the measure at issue, the starting point for its consideration of the challenged measure should be the manner in which the European Union, as the Complainant, has characterised the measure in its written submissions.228 In the view of the European Union, the singular nature of the measure implies that the Arbitration Tribunal should conduct a holistic assessment, bearing in mind that there is a significant overlap in the evidence relied upon in